The-Boyo/Weather-App-10/README.md

 # Weather-App

-A weather application built with vanilla js and uses a rest api to fetch weather information.
+A weather application built with vanilla js and uses a rest api to fetch information.

 ## Features